Launching load balancer using the OpenStack terminal client

 Note

-We also recommend setting the correct security groups on the instances that should be members in the load balancing.
 Traffic from the load balancer will not come from the default group as the load balancer is not an instance - this means that explicit rules needs to be setup on the members.

 Configuration

-To launch a load balancer from the OpenStack Terminal Client, follow the below steps.
-We recommend checking OpenStack Horizon for what additional options are available or using the “-h” option of the terminal client for more information.
-Lots of more information is also available here https://docs.openstack.org/octavia/latest/user/guides/basic-cookbook.html.
 This documentation aims to show how to get going, not display exhaustive information on each available option.
-The example below will load balance HTTP (protocol aware) and thus port 80, this can be adapted.
+The example below will load balance HTTP (protocol aware) and thus port 80.

 Note

-If you want to create a load balancer that terminates SSL, you first need to create the requisite certificate in our secret store.
+If you want to create a load balancer that terminates SSL/TLS, you first need to create the requisite certificate in our secret store.
 We recommend reading our SSL/TLS termination using Load Balancer guide before proceeding.
-Step 4 below could thereafter be replaced by this command: openstack loadbalancer listener create --protocol-port 443 --protocol TERMINATED_HTTPS --name [NAME_listener_80] --default-tls-container=$(openstack secret list | awk '/ [NAME_OF_SECRET] / {print $2}') [NAME_lb]

 • Run this command to create the load balancer: openstack loadbalancer create --name [NAME_lb] --vip-subnet-id [SUBNET_NAME] replacing the subnet name with that from previous step, use --availability-zone to select a available, if not given europe-se-1a will be used by default.

-• Run this command until it says that the operating_status is “ONLINE”: openstack loadbalancer show [NAME_OF_LB]
+• Run this command until it says that the operating_status is ONLINE: openstack loadbalancer show [NAME_OF_LB]

 • Run this command to setup the pool: openstack loadbalancer pool create --name [NAME_pool_80] --lb-algorithm ROUND_ROBIN --listener [NAME_listener_80] --protocol HTTP.